HZ-HBO-ICT/flashcards-frontend/readme.md

 Every folder contains a full project that needs to be configured.

-- Step 1 - implementation of the design using a mobile first approach in Tailwind CSS
+- Step 1 - implementation of the design using a mobile first approach in Tailwind CSS (lesson 1)
-- Step 2 - extracted the design to some simplistic and easy to follow components
+- Step 2 - extracted the design to some simplistic and easy to follow components (lesson 1)
-- Step 3 - introduced component data binding
+- Step 3 - introduced component data binding (lesson 2)
-- Step 4 - introduced event handling and data sharing via stores
+- Step 4 - introduced event handling and data sharing via stores (lesson 3)